 The majority of the AGLM landholding has been previously disturbed during the construction and operation of Liddell and Bayswater power stations and historic agricultural activity.
-The BESS will be located within the site of the existing solar array area (the site), shown as 'Area 2' in Figure 1.
+The BESS will be located within the site of the existing solar array area (the site), shown as 'Area 2' in Figure 1-1.
 This location was selected as it is in close proximity to Liddell Power Station and is on previously disturbed operational lands no longer required for Liddell operations.
+Stockpiling for the BESS Project will be located within the former coal yards area and the existing solar array area, respectively during Stage 2 (Figure 1-4).

-&lt;sup>1 Now State Environmental Planning Policy (Planning Systems) 2021
+1 Now State Environmental Planning Policy (Planning Systems) 2021

 The solar array area consists of approximately 5 ha of solar thermal equipment.
-This consists predominantly of steel pipes used for heat absorption and water and steam transfer, mirror reflectors, and steel mounting structures, as shown in Figure 2.
+This consists predominantly of steel pipes used for heat absorption and water and steam transfer, mirror reflectors, and steel mounting structures, as shown in Figure 1-2.
+The former coal yard covers an area of about 20 ha and consists of approximately 5 km of conveyor and associated stacker / reclaimer equipment.